Chapter 12: the Single-bullet"Fact"

 I mean, really, just who was Lattimer trying to fool?

-Unfortunately, Lattimer’s actions on behalf of his beloved single-assassin theory extended way beyond his creating a flawed drawing or two, and/or his inability to see its inaccuracies.
+Unfortunately, Lattimer’s actions on behalf of his beloved single-assassin theory extended way beyond his creating a flawed drawing or two, and flawed re-enactment or two, or three, or five, and/or his inability to see his many mistakes.
 He helped sell a whole generation of doctors and devotees that the single-bullet theory was viable and supported by meticulous research.
 Since his work on the head wounds was equally misleading, many in the conspiracy community assumed he was some sort of government plant.
 Upon his death in 2007, however, another possibility was revealed--that he was every bit as eccentric and wacky as the wackiest conspiracy theorist.
 You see, buried within his obituaries was an astonishing fact--that among Lattimer's many collectibles and prized possessions was an historically significant item he'd purchased some years before at auction, for a reported 3,000 dollars...Napoleon's shriveled penis!

 Location, Location, Location